These days, there’s a software solution for every imaginable process in the startup world.

 People often make the mistake of thinking about accounting software as its own discrete area.
 However, used correctly, accounting software can improve and simplify functions across a business, without requiring any advance or specialist knowledge.

 Xero is built to be integrated, working cleanly and easily with a wide range of third-party tools.
+(Including a expense management for Xero.)
 Its intuitive setup process and responsive help centre win points with users, as does its high degree of customisation for local tax regimes.

 With Xero, you and your team can save time by integrating a number of individually challenging tasks, ridding yourself of competing accounting software.